AbhinavSoni20191995/claude-legacy-chat/claude-legacy-chat-v63/README.md

 Just clone the repo, set `npm start`, and point a domain at it.

+**Note on the license:** Because this project is AGPL-3.0, if you run a modified version as a public/network service, you must make your modified source code available to your users.
+See LICENSE for details.

 ## How to update users to the latest version

 1. Make your code changes
-2. Bump the version string in `public/sw.js` line 3: `const APP_VERSION = 'v6.3';` → `'v6.4'`
+2. Bump the version string in `public/sw.js` line 3: `const APP_VERSION = 'v6.3';` -> `'v6.4'`
 3. Commit and push
-4. Users with the app installed see a banner: "New version available · Refresh"
+4. Users with the app installed see a banner: "New version available - Refresh"
-5. Tap → app reloads with latest version
+5. Tap -> app reloads with latest version
-6. No data loss — localStorage persists across updates
+6. No data loss - localStorage persists across updates

 ## Contributing